 Why is declawing bad?

 Declawing can cause paw pain, back pain, infection, tissue necrosis (tissue death) and lameness.
-Removing claws changes the way a cat's foot meets the ground and can cause pain like wearing an uncomfortable pair of shoes.
+Removing claws changes the way a cat's feet meet the ground and can cause pain like wearing an uncomfortable pair of shoes.
 Improperly removed claws can regrow, causing nerve damage and bone spurs.

 For several days after surgery, shredded newspaper is typically used in the litter box to prevent litter from irritating declawed feet.
-This unfamiliar litter substitute, accompanied by pain when scratching in the box, may lead cats to stop using the litter box.
-Some cats may become biters because they no longer have their claws for defense.
+This unfamiliar litter substitute, accompanied by pain when scratching in the box, may lead cats to permanently avoid using the litter box.
+Some cats may become biters because they are in pain and no longer have their claws for defense.

 Why do cats scratch?